About This Very Small Batch Strawberry Cake

 Typically, most cake recipes are made with the traditional creaming method.
 That is, the recipe instructs you to cream the butter and sugar first, then add other ingredients like eggs and the dry and wet ingredients later.
 This white cake recipe is made with the reverse creaming method.
 The recipe first instructs you to beat the butter with dry ingredients, then add the liquids in the recipe later.

 Why?
 Coating the butter in dry ingredients prevents the development of gluten, leading to a softer, more tender texture similar to the result you’d get if you used cake flour in the recipe.
-You can read more about the exact science in this Bon Appetit recipe and this Cooks Illustrated article. - Bake the white cake.
+You can read more about the exact science in this Bon Appetit recipe and this Cooks Illustrated article. - Bake the cake.
 (Bake Time: 25 minutes)

 Because the strawberry sheet cake is so small, it only needs 25 minutes to bake in the oven!
 Pretty cool, right?
 As the cake is baking, you can prep the strawberry puree (see above) for the buttercream frosting.